kzero-xyz/kzero-grant-docs/m4-docker-tutorial.md

 2. **Experience the full workflow**:
    - The example application will guide you through the authentication process
-   - You'll authenticate with your Google account (using the Client ID you configured)
+   - You'll authenticate with your Google account (using the OAuth Client ID configured in the services)
    - The system will generate zero-knowledge proofs for authentication
    - You can interact with wallet functionality through the authenticated session